nginx/unit-docs/source/configuration.rst

           }

        .. note::
-          A good first Rust based project is available at `sunfishcode/hello-wasi-http <https://github.com/sunfishcode/hello-wasi-http>`__.
+          A good, first Rust-based project is available at `sunfishcode/hello-wasi-http <https://github.com/sunfishcode/hello-wasi-http>`__.
-          It also includes all the important steps to get started with WebAssembly, WASI and Rust.
+          It also includes all the important steps to get started with WebAssembly, WASI, and Rust.

    .. tab:: unit-wasm

        .. warning::
           Unit 1.32 and later support the WebAssembly Component Model and WASI 0.2 APIs.
-          We recommend to use the new implementation.
+          We recommend using the new implementation.

        First, make sure to install Unit along with the :ref:`WebAssembly language module <installation-precomp-pkgs>`.